XiconQoo/Gladdy-TBC/README.md

 - **Hydra** (thanks for constructive feedback and suggestions)
 - **Xyz** (thanks for suggestions)

+---

 ### Changes

 ### v2.00-Release

 This is a packed release with new features and bugfixes.
 Most importantly, positioning of all elements has been redone with movable frames.
 Thank you for the great feedback and active contribution.

-####Attention: Once you install this version it will drastically change your current profile!
+***Attention: Once you install this version it will drastically change your current profile!
 You can't go back to an earlier version.
-Either back up your WTF or export your Profile before updating!
+Either back up your WTF or export your Profile before updating!***

 **Here is a list of all changes:**
 - **major release version set to v2**